dpernes/modafm/README.md

 # MODA-FM

-Source code for our unsupervised multi-source domain adaptation algorithm, described in the paper:
+Source code for MODA-FM, an unsupervised multi-source domain adaptation algorithm described in the paper:

-D. Pernes and J. S. Cardoso, "Tackling unsupervised multi-source domain adaptation with optimism and consistency,"
+D. Pernes and J. S. Cardoso, "Tackling unsupervised multi-source domain adaptation with optimism and consistency", https://arxiv.org/abs/2009.13939